The Most Detailed Selenium PHP Guide (With Examples)

 The Selenium WebDriver APIs (or Selenium WebDriver Bindings) for PHP support was initially developed & maintained by Facebook under facebook/webdriver.
 However, it is now called php-webdriver and maintained by the community.

 PHP’s difficulty level is comparatively less in comparison to languages like Java and Python; hence you should have a go at PHP when trying out Selenium test automation.
 In this Selenium PHP tutorial, we will go deep into the essential aspects of Selenium test automation with PHP.
+If you are preparing for an interview you can learn more through Selenium interview questions.

 Getting Started With Selenium PHP For Automation Testing